Can I install a chemical anchor in cold weather?

 GU-500SD 585ml 3:1

-GU-500SD is our ETA-approved, high-performance pure epoxy anchoring solution, specifically...
+GU-500SD is our ETA-approved and CE marked high-performance pure epoxy anchoring solution,...

 DetailsFast-curing injection vinylester chemical anchor for installations at low temperatures